 - You may have a harder time building customer loyalty because you don’t have a central hub for your products.
 By using Amazon as your storefront, it can give the impression that Amazon is the company that the customer is buying from, rather than you.

 - You are depending on the supplier to make a good product.
-Any defects or poorly-made products will reflect badly on you, even though you had no control at all over the products.
+If there are problems with products, it will make you look bad, even if you had no control over them.

 - You likely won’t have the opportunity to sell anything that is unique to your market.
 Private label suppliers produce things that are already selling well, following trends for high-demand products.
-Your options for purchasing from these suppliers will be limited to what trends they are following.
+These suppliers will limit your options for purchasing to the trends they are following.

 - It takes a lot of time to see private label selling result in large amounts of success.
-When your brand is interchangeable with many others selling the same generic product in different packaging, it is hard to gain the brand awareness that you need to become successful.
+It is challenging to gain brand awareness when your brand is similar to others selling the same product in different packaging.
+This brand awareness is crucial for achieving success.
 The only way that you have to build success is to continue selling for a long time.

 - You do need experience in online sales to be successful with this type of selling.
 You’ll need a budget to purchase a stock of inventory before you get started, to design and produce branded packaging, and to invest in quality product listings to attract searches.
 Patience and some investment will be required.

 - If you don't pick the right supplier, you may have to deal with shipping delays and bad products quality.

 The bottom line for private label selling is that it can be a very affordable way to operate a business on Amazon.
 However, it is not a get rich quick scheme that will work for you overnight.

 You do have to do some research to ensure that you are ordering from a supplier known for consistent quality, and you also have to spend a lot of time working to make your products stand out from competitor private label sellers, and find top Amazon Sellers to compete.

 And while you give up some of the autonomy to truly choose what you are selling, following the trends with your inventory isn’t necessarily a bad thing.